CLAUDE.md vs SOUL.md vs SKILL.md: Three Competing Standards for AI Agent Identity

 If you're a business using AI agents — or planning to — here's the practical takeaway.

 Add SKILL.md for your repeatable processes.
+Our guide on how to package your business knowledge for AI walks through this step by step.
 Any workflow you do more than twice should be a skill.
 The format is simple — a folder with a markdown file and some optional resources.
 Once created, the agent loads that knowledge automatically whenever the task comes up.
 This is where most businesses will get the highest ROI, because it turns your accumulated expertise into something the AI can reliably execute.

 Consider SOUL.md if the agent represents your brand.
 If your AI writes customer-facing content, handles support conversations, or drafts communications on your behalf, personality matters.
 A SOUL.md ensures the agent's tone, values, and boundaries stay consistent across every interaction.
 The difference between a bland, corporate-sounding agent and one that actually sounds like your brand is a single markdown file.

 The underlying trend here is worth paying attention to.
 AI agents are moving from "tools you prompt" to "colleagues you configure."
+For a look at how businesses are running entire teams of these configured agents, read how one-person companies are running like ten.
 The businesses that get good at configuring these three layers — identity, context, and capability — will get dramatically better output from the same AI models that their competitors are using with default settings.

 The technology is markdown files in a folder.
 The barrier to entry is effectively zero.
 What separates good agent configuration from bad is the same thing that separates a good job description from a bad one: clarity, specificity, and actually thinking about what you want.